jmf3d3d/GettingandCleaningData/README.txt

-column 4 contains the mean values of each measurement type by subject and acvitity
+COLUMN 4 contains the mean values of each measurement type by subject and activity